Julio César Martín-Trejo: Support of LGBTQ civil rights

-He has as well been a vocal supporter of progressive policies against which all other national churches are.
 He has taken part in public demonstrations in support of families of kidnapped and missing persons, has commemorated the students massacred in Plaza de las Tres Culturas in Mexico City in 1968, and has given spiritual support to sexual workers in downtown Mexico City.
-He is also a supporter of the traditional state policy of separation of church and state entrenched in the Mexican constitution.

-In 2022, at the Lambeth Conference, Bishop Martin was the only Mexican and only Spanish-Speaking bishop who signed a pro-LGBTQ statement affirming the holiness of love of all committed same-gender couples.
+He is also a supporter of the long standing Mexican policy of separation of church and state entrenched in the Mexican constitution expressed in a public education free of any religious doctrines or church intervention.
+In 2022, at the Lambeth Conference, Bishop Martin was one of twelve bishops who prepared a pro-LGBTQ statement affirming the holiness of love of all committed same-gender couples, being the only bishop of Mexico and only Spanish-Speaking bishop who signed the said statement.
+In 2023 he was awarded an honoris causa doctoral degree in Canada for his pro LGBTQ+ leadership.

-Early life and education
+Education

-Martín was born on Cozumel Island into the larger families of politicians of Lebanese Maronite origins (Martín, Borge, Joaquín).
-Although raised as an atheist, Martín became a Christian (Anglican) at age 20.
-After studies in archaeology at the National School of Anthropology and History in Mexico City, he discerned a call to ordained ministry which led him to pursue theological studies at San Andres Anglican Seminary in the same city before a year of theological studies at Huron University College, at the University of Western Ontario, London, Ontario, and later at La Salle University in Mexico City.
+Although Martín was born on Cozumel Island into the larger families of politicians of Lebanese Maronite origins (Martín, Borge, Joaquín), he was raised as an atheist, yet after studies in archaeology at the National School of Anthropology and History in Mexico City, he pursued Anglican theological studies first in Mexico City and then at Anglican Huron University College, at the University of Western Ontario, London, Ontario, and later at La Salle University.
 From 1997 to 1998 he conducted research at Episcopal Divinity School, in Cambridge, Mass., for a book on Richard Hooker's 16th-century Anglican theology.
 As part of continuing education, he is one of the few priests (only fifteen each year) who have been invited to Windsor Castle, for the special clergy courses offered by St George's House (Windsor Castle), for which he researched on episcopal leadership roles.
 He is enrolled in an M. A. in Theology and Religious Studies at Atlantic School of Theology, Halifax, Nova Scotia.
 Martín is proficient in Western European languages and is the author of many published articles about politics and social issues.
+On May 11th 2023 the University of Western Ontario through its founding college, Huron University College, conferred bishop Martin a Doctor in Divinity honoris causa for his advocacy in favour of the LGBTQ+ in the church.
 He is married and has one child.